 The search term report went on and on like this… hundreds of terms that were completely irrelevant to my site.

-It’s one of the Google Adwords mistakes I have never made since!
+It’s a Google Ads mistake I have never made since!

 Avoid Keyword Tunnel Vision